Iteration-complexity of a proximal augmented Lagrangian method for solving nonconvex composite optimization problems with nonlinear convex constraints: Introduction

 where $\cK^{*}$ denotes the dual cone of $\cK$, the function $\Pi_{\cK^{*}}$ denotes the projection onto ${\cal K}^{*}$, and $z_{k}$ is a suitable approximate solution of the composite problem underlying \eqref{eq:approx_primal_update}.
-Contributing to its namesake of an ``inner'' accelerated method, our proposed method employs an accelerated composite gradient (ACG) algorithm to obtain the aforementioned point $z_{k}$.
-Moreover, at the end of the $k$-th iteration above, it performs a novel test to decide whether or not $c_k$ is left unchanged or doubled.
+Even though there are different approaches for obtaining $z_k$ as in \eqref{eq:approx_primal_update}, NL-IAPIAL employs an accelerated composite gradient (ACG) algorithm to obtain it, and hence the ``inner-accelerated'' qualifier in its name.
+Moreover, at the end of the $k$-th iteration above, it performs a key test to decide whether $\beta_k$ is left unchanged or doubled.